danielabar/meblog/src/markdown/learning-from-screencasts.md

 **TODO**

+- Screenshot flow: Hotkeys for Alfred and Spotlight Search
+- Write code: example of fenced code block, and linking to code in exercises
 - Note taking:
-  - Readme example include link to course
-  - Example of how to screeshot, save and link in readme
   - Aside: Some course platforms have a Note taking section where you can enter your own notes but I don't recommend using this.
 What if they go away or if you no longer wish to pay for the service.
 It's better to own your own content.
 - Should Publish section be last?
 - Break it up: Add example of my git history from idiomatic pluralsight course (custom glog format to include commit date)